naver/tldr/README.md

 # TLDR: Twin Learning for Dimensionality Reduction

-[TLDR](https://arxiv.org/abs/2110.09455) (Twin Learning for Dimensionality Reduction) is an unsupervised dimensionality reduction method that combines neighborhood embedding learning with the simplicity and effectiveness of recent self-supervised learning losses.
+[TLDR](https://openreview.net/forum?id=86fhqdBUbx) (Twin Learning for Dimensionality Reduction) is an unsupervised dimensionality reduction method that combines neighborhood embedding learning with the simplicity and effectiveness of recent self-supervised learning losses.

 Inspired by manifold learning, TLDR uses nearest neighbors as a way to build pairs from a training set and a redundancy reduction loss to learn an encoder that produces representations invariant across such pairs.
 Similar to other neighborhood embeddings, TLDR effectively and unsupervisedly learns low-dimensional spaces where local neighborhoods of the input space are preserved; unlike other manifold learning methods, it simply consists of an offline nearest neighbor computation step and a straightforward learning process that does not require mining negative samples to contrast, eigendecompositions, or cumbersome optimization solvers.

-More details and evaluation can be found in [our paper](https://arxiv.org/abs/2110.09455).
+More details and evaluation can be found in [our TMLR paper](https://openreview.net/forum?id=86fhqdBUbx).

 ![diagram](https://user-images.githubusercontent.com/228798/137484016-7cf1c255-0182-46c6-849b-76281fadb251.png)
 <br />